-With great weather, a breathtaking climate, a thriving job market and some of the nicest neighbors around, North Carolina has become one of the top destinations for young professionals, growing families and retirees.
+With mild winters, diverse geography, a thriving job market, and some of the nicest neighbors around, North Carolina has become one of the top destinations for young professionals, growing families, and retirees alike.

 As you consider all of your available options, we put together everything you need to know about moving to the Tar Heel State—beginning with the most important questions.